ilittlebig/c-lua-lexer/README.md

 - `Input Data` is the task being run
 - `Time` is how long it took in seconds to complete that task

-I would like the lexical analyzer to be about 20x-50x faster than how it is performing right now, but that is of course easier said than done, and may or may not be done in the future.

 ## References
 [Lexical Analysis](https://en.wikipedia.org/wiki/Lexical_analysis)